ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v29.md

 ## VMware vCenter Server on IBM Cloud with NSX-T
 {: #relnotes_v29-vcs-nsx-t}

-This release introduces the VMware vCenter Server on {{site.data.keyword.cloud_notm}} with NSX-T offering as a proof of concept or sandbox testing offering. vCenter Server with NSX-T is a privately hosted cloud that you can use to test drive the VMware next generation networking platform, NSX-T.
+This release introduces the VMware vCenter Server on {{site.data.keyword.cloud_notm}} with NSX-T™ offering as a proof of concept or sandbox testing offering. vCenter Server with NSX-T is a privately hosted cloud that you can use to test drive the VMware next generation networking platform, NSX-T.

 ## End of Support for VMware Cloud Foundation on IBM Cloud
 {: #relnotes_v29-vcf-eos}